 lucky bamboo plants

 Fertilizer

 Your lucky bamboo plants can be fed twice a year in the summer and spring if grown in soil.
-Plants grown in water should be fed with a weak liquid fertilizer more frequently since you will be replacing the water regularly.
+However, be cautious not to provide too much fertilizer.
+Plants grown in water should be fed with a few drops of diluted liquid fertilizer more frequently since you will replace the water regularly.

+lucky bamboo plants